pytest-dev/pytest/CONTRIBUTING.rst

 Do you like py.test?
 Share some love on Twitter or in your blog posts!

 We'd also like to hear about your propositions and suggestions.
-Feel free to submit them as issues `here <https://bitbucket.org/hpk42/pytest/issues>`__ and:
+Feel free to `submit them as issues <https://bitbucket.org/hpk42/pytest/issues>`__ and:

 * Set the "kind" to "enhancement" or "proposal" so that we can quickly find about them.
 * Explain in detail how they should work.
 * Keep the scope as narrow as possible.
 This will make it easier to implement.
-* If you have required skills and/or knowledge, you can always contribute to these issues!
+* If you have required skills and/or knowledge, we are very happy for pull requests (see below).

 Report bugs
 -----------